Brandon Ubel

-Brandon Ubel (born August 29, 1991) is an American basketball coach and former player who is currently an assistant coach at the University of South Dakota.
+Brandon Ubel (born August 29, 1991) is an American basketball coach and former player who is currently an assistant coach at Tarleton State University.

 Professional career

 Ubel signed with Basic-Fit Brussels of the Belgian Ethias League in May 2013.
 For the 2014–15 season, Ubel signed with Port of Antwerp Giants.

 Coaching career

 After the conclusion of his playing career in Europe, Ubel returned to the United States to begin coaching.
 He worked as an assistant under Craig Smith for three seasons as Utah State and Utah before accepting a position as an assistant coach at the University of South Dakota in 2022.